bduboi/ACF-Segmentation/README.md

 # CCF-Segmentation
 Implementation of the method decribed in the paper.
-Jupyter noteboooks offer a step by step guide to reproduce the results and process any kind of signal.
-Any comment on the improvement of calculation speed is very welcome !
+Jupyter noteboooks offer a step by step guide to reproduce the results and process any kind of stationary stochastic signal.

 ## Contents
 - [Introduction](#introduction)